Zumbalamambo/distance/README.md

 # distance
-Finding  the distance from the camera using Pyton and OpenCV.
+Finding the distance from the camera using Python and OpenCV.